 Working remotely is harder for parents than anyone else.
 The lockdown imposed back in March 2020 preempted vacation for children.
 And while no parent would say this out loud, being stuck with the kids 24/7 just means more shouting matches, or refereeing them.
 Now, schools are conducting classes online, which means extra work for parents in setting up Zoom sessions and ensuring it doesn’t get in the way of their own work.

 Kids also have this uncanny knack for creating more noise and getting into trouble just when you’re about to get into an important call.
 When attempting to herd them into a quiet room doesn’t work, desperate times call for desperate measures.

 I was amused at this bingo chart.
 It’s one of the remote work memes that accurately factors in every known, annoying glitch when you’re trying to move the meeting forward in synchrony.
 From poor internet connectivity to platforms that take too long to load, we’ve all had that one day where technology waged a war against us!
 What all would you say has happened to you before?

 Working remotely has its benefits, but it isn’t without a few trade-offs.
 Besides forgetting social courtesies and communication etiquettes, we also tend to spend longer analyzing the contents of our fridge.
 Your existence revolves around ordering groceries and systematically consuming it.
 Now that you won’t run into anybody from work, you can sit in those comfy sweatpants without realizing that you’re ballooning up!

 14. Back to the future

-You’ve enjoyed working remotely so far without office distractions in the form of a chatty coworker and general buzz.
+You’ve enjoyed working remote so far without office distractions in the form of a chatty coworker and general buzz.
 But now, all you can think about are your after-office happy hours, your desk and sitting down with your favourite team for a casual catch up.
 You’re finding yourself wishing you get official communication telling you to return to work just so that everything feels right and normal again!